-ASReml2 !SORT declared after !A or !I on a field definition line will cause ASReml to sort the levels so that labels occur in alphabetic/numeric order for the analysis.
-As ASReml reads the data file, it encodes !I and !A factor levels in the order they appear in the data so that for example, the user cannot tell whether SEX will be coded 1=Male, 2=Female or 1=Female, 2=Male without looking at the data file to see whether Male or Female appears first in the SEX field.
-If !SORT is specified, ASReml creates a lookup table after reading the data to select levels in sorted order and uses this sorted order when forming the design matrices.
+The default order for factor levels when factors are declared with !I and !A is the order the levels are encountered in the data file. !SORT declared after !A or !I on a field definition line will cause ASRemI to fit the levels in (numeric) alphabetical order although they are defined in some other order.
+To control the order levels are defined, the level names must be prespecified using the !L s qualifier (applies only to factors declared !A).
+Thus for a variable SEX coded as Male and Female, declared SEX !A, the user cannot know whether it will be coded 1=Male, 2=Female or 1=Female, 2=Male without looking to see which occurs first in the data file.
+However declaring it as SEX !A !L Male Female will mean Male is coded 1; Female is coded 2.
+If it is declared as SEX !A !SORT, the coding order is unspecified but ASRemI creates a lookup table after reading the data to arrange levels in sorted order and uses this sorted order when forming the design matrices.
 Consequentially, with the !SORT qualifier, the order of fitted effects will be 1=Female, 2=Male in the analysis regardless of which appears first in the file.
-However most other references to particular levels of factors will refer to the unsorted lev-